 While there are no casting operators in Python, prefixing method calls can achieve similar effects for these calls and cause respective vulnerabilities.

-“super()” as a prefix to a call ignores local definitions and, instead, picks the binding from the next class in the applicable MRO (often a parent class as in most OO-languages, but occasionally a sibling of the parent class, as shown in the example in section 6.41clause 5.1.4).
+“super()” as a prefix to a call ignores local definitions and, instead, picks the binding from the next class in the applicable MRO (often a parent class as in most OO-languages, but occasionally a sibling of the parent class, as shown in the example in clause 5.1.4).
 As such, it is reasonably safe, since the classes are ancestors of the class of the object, albeit possibly not yielding the expected binding.
 The vulnerabilities of upcasts, as described in ISO/IEC TR 24772-1:2019, apply in any case.

 The super() function returns a temporary proxy object of the superclass so that its name does not need to be used in the child class.
 The first example below shows how to explicitly call the __init__ method in the Foo superclass by using both the superclass name and the super() function.
 Notice that the self-object reference parameter is required when using the Foo superclass name.
 The second example below shows the same super() function being used even though the superclass name has changed from Foo to Foo1.